9Goats Black Out: History

 The band was formed in 2007.
 After the breakup of the band Gullet in 2004, Ryo focused on his design work by removing himself from music activities for three years.
 Without any expectation of making a new band, guitarist Uta and bassist Hati asked him to work with them.
 In the first interview with the band on JaME, Hati explains the beginning of the band as follows:

 "We knew that Ryo did jacket designs and art work, and we thought his designs were very cool.
 So we asked him to design our album jacket, which was really the beginning of our communication with him.
 We didn't think about working together with him in a band at that time.
 After that our band disbanded, and we came to Tokyo saying 'we'll do a band in Tokyo.

 Upon Ryo's acceptance, the band began working together in Tokyo.
 In December 2007 they created the independent record label Dalli and started their official website.
 They finished recording their first album, Devils in Bedside.
 Due to the increasing number of orders, additional copies were made of the album after its release.
 In September of that year, the band released their first single "Sleeping Beauty", which reached 161 on the Oricon singles chart.
 They then played two more individual concerts and begin their tour in Autumn.
 In 2008 they performed with the band Sugar and released the mini-album Black Rain.
 9Goats Black Out made two more nationwide tours performing in Osaka, Nagoya, and Tokyo under the names of "Howlingbird at the Hell" and "Bright Garden", the last one giving its name to their next release, a DVD.
 One year later, they began recording their first full album, Tanatos (as an allusion to death); which was later released in March.
+In 2009 they played a coupling live with Deathgaze.